mobizt/Firebase-ESP-Client/README.md

 To use external Client, see the [ExternalClient examples](/examples/ExternalClient).

-The authentication with OAuth2.0 and custom auth tokens, RTDB error queue and downloadFileOTA features are not supported for other Arduino devices using external Clients.
+The authentication with OAuth2.0 and custom auth tokens, RTDB error queue features are not supported for other Arduino devices using external Clients.

-The flash and SD filesystems supports depend on the devices and third party filesystems libraries installed.
+There are known issues about ESP32 Arduino core when using external Client with ESP32 for OTA download, file download and upload.

 ## Tested Devices